GenesisForge/EduFocus-Pro/docs/developer/TRANSLATION_GUIDE.md

 A: Yes!
 We can provide a spreadsheet format instead, or guide you through using a text editor.

 Q: What if my language reads right-to-left (RTL)?
 A: Great question!
-Let us know—we'll need to make additional UI adjustments.
+Let us know - we'll need to make additional UI adjustments.
 We can work together on this.

 Q: My language has formal/informal forms.
 Which should I use?
 A: Use informal (tu/du) rather than formal (vous/Sie).
 EduFocus Pro targets students, so a friendly tone is appropriate.